magicbug/Zenith/README.md

      - Radio settings
      - API keys ([Hams.at](https://hams.at/), Cloudlog)
      - Notification preferences
+     - QTRigDoppler and CSN S.A.T server addresses
+     - APRS WebSocket server and port

+   - Use the "Input TLEs Manually" button in the Satellites tab to add custom satellites

 4. **Basic Usage**
    - Browse the map to see satellite positions